 Genetic structure of invasive baby’s breath (Gypsophila paniculata) populations along northwest Michigan sand dunes (Collaborators: Jim McNair & Kevin Strychar)

 Baby’s breath is a highly invasive species that is found throughout the northwest Michigan sand dune system surrounding Lake Michigan.
-This species negatively impacts native threatened and endangered species by competing for space and resources, while also over-stabilizing the naturally shifting dunes.
+This species negatively impacts native threatened and endangered species by competing for space and resources.
 The goal of this project is to use genetic markers to examine levels of genetic diversity and population structure of baby’s breath throughout northwest Michigan, particularly focusing on populations within Sleeping Bear Dunes National Lakeshore.
 These data will be used to construct adaptive management plans that target populations with the highest potential of spreading to new areas and to inform future control measures.
 This project is being funding by a EPA-Great Lake Restoration Initiative Grant.

 Genetic factors influencing alternative reproductive strategies (Collaborators: Bryan Neff & Rosemary Knapp)